 - and beyond: encourage your youngsters to strengthen cross-curricular competencies with fun, interactive ways to highlight the importance of healthy living and team-building skills.

-The stream activities will be age appropriate.
+The stream activities are age appropriate.
 You don't need to be a straight-A student to complete the activities!

-The stream activities will not be curriculum-based per se, but where available, links will be provided so that teachers can connect the activities to the curriculum if they wish.
+The stream activities are not curriculum-based per se, but where available, links are provided so that teachers can connect the activities to the curriculum if they wish.

-Junior Astronauts will be offered not only to schools, but also to youth organizations such as Scouts, Girl Guides and science centres.
+Junior Astronauts is not only offered to schools, but also to youth organizations such as Scouts, Girl Guides and science centres.
 A map of participating schools and organizations is available on the CSA website to help young Canadians find a local group to join.
-The map will be updated throughout the campaign, so visit often!

 Junior Astronauts is meant to be inclusive, accessible, relatable and easily available to all young Canadians.
-Therefore, if a school or youth organization does not have the resources to participate in the full stream activities, they can still explore the online activities and content, which will be fun, accessible, and easily available to all young Canadians, from kindergarten to Grade 12, no matter where they live.
+Therefore, if a school or youth organization does not have the resources to participate in the full stream activities, they can still explore the online activities and content.

-Teachers, educators and youth group leaders are required to register on the Junior Astronauts portal to access and run the activities with their group.
-From to , they will be able to enter a random draw to win a visit from an astronaut or a space expert, provided they facilitate at least one activity from any of the three streams: science and technology, fitness and nutrition, and teamwork and communication.
+Teachers, educators and youth group leaders were required to register on the Junior Astronauts portal to access and run the activities with their group.
+They could also enter a random draw to win a visit from an astronaut or a space expert, provided they facilitate at least one activity from any of the three streams: science and technology, fitness and nutrition, and teamwork and communication.

-A parent or legal guardian of youth in grades 6 through 9 who participated in all three streams and wish to apply for the Junior Astronaut recruitment will be required to register between and , and provide a video explaining why they would be the best Junior Astronaut candidate.
-Four young applicants from every province and territory will be selected randomly to take part in the Junior Astronaut camp in summer , at the CSA's headquarters in Saint-Hubert, Quebec.
+A parent or legal guardian of youth in grades 6 through 9 will be required to register their child before , and provide a video explaining why they would be the best Junior Astronaut candidate.
+Four young applicants from every province and territory will be selected randomly to take part in the Junior Astronaut Camp in summer , at the CSA's headquarters in Saint-Hubert, Quebec.

 Online content and learning games are also available at no cost on the CSA website to all young Canadians from kindergarten to Grade 12, educators, parents and youth organizations.
 These don't require registration.